-Note: You can specify the XJCT parameter in the SIT, PARM, or SYSIN only.

-- YES CICS calls RACF using the default CICS resource class name of CICSJCT prefixed by a J or K, to check whether the userid associated with a transaction is authorized to access CICS journals referenced by the transaction.
-The resource class name is JCICSJCT and the grouping class name is KCICSJCT. - name CICS calls RACF, using the specified resource class name prefixed by J or K, to verify that the userid associated with a transaction is authorized to access CICS journals.

-NO CICS does not perform any journal resource security checks, allowing any user to access any CICS journal.
+- Note: You can specify the XJCT parameter in the SIT, PARM, or SYSIN only. - YES CICS calls RACF using the default CICS resource class name of CICSJCT prefixed by a J or K, to check whether the userid associated with a transaction is authorized to access CICS journals referenced by the transaction.
+The resource class name is JCICSJCT and the grouping class name is KCICSJCT. - name CICS calls RACF, using the specified resource class name prefixed by J or K, to verify that the userid associated with a transaction is authorized to access CICS journals. - The resource class name specified must be 1 through 7 characters. - NO CICS does not perform any journal resource security checks, allowing any user to access any CICS journal.